-We discuss the problem you need to solve and I listen carefully to understand.
-After gathering as much relevant info as possible I propose a customised solution.
+We discuss the positive change/s you want to make and I listen carefully to understand the underlying issues.
+After gathering as much relevant info as possible, I propose a customised solution.

 After studying as much relevant information as possible, I propose a tailor-made solution..

-It’s essential that both management and participants are committed to making positive changes, so a tri-partite agreement is put in place to ensure that objectives, the definition of success and the best on-going support are agreed and understood by all parties.
+It’s essential that both management and the coachee are committed to making positive changes, so a tri-partite agreement is put in place to ensure that objectives, the definition of success and the best on-going support are agreed and understood by all parties.

-Once the programme is complete, participants give clear feedback.
+Once coaching is complete, le coachee gives clear feedback.
 They will also define how and when they will follow their own development.
 This will be measured and discussed in follow up coaching sessions.

-Once follow up coaching sessions are complete, participants and management are interviewed to assess the impact of the programme on individual / team behaviour and ultimately business development.
+Once follow up coaching sessions are complete, the coachee and management are interviewed to assess the impact of the programme on individual / team behaviour and ultimately business development.